NET WORTH: $1 billion

 SOURCE OF WEALTH: AQR Capital Management

 OVERVIEW: David Kabiller has strongly supported his alma mater, Northwestern University.
-He does not appear to have a formal family foundation.
+He does not seem to have a family foundation.

 BACKGROUND: David Kabiller graduated from Northwestern University with a bachelor's degree as well as an MBA.
 He joined Goldman Sachs, where he was a vice president.
 Kabiller went on to cofound AQR, a private hedge fund in Greenwich, Connecticut.